• Skip to main content

 2. You need a SCHENGEN visa to transit through Norway to reach the island.

 3. You are in the Arctic circle.
-Outside of Longyearbyen, there is just snow, polar bears, and Arctic ice.
+Outside Longyearbyen are just snow, polar bears, and Arctic ice.

-If you can get past those three things, then some Arctic splendor awaits!
+If you can get past those three things, then some visa-free travel to Arctic splendor awaits!

 The easiest countries to get a work permit